Skip to main content

 Auto-Save

 Every change you make is automatically saved.
 There's no save button because you don't need one.
+The constant fear of losing work to a crash or a forgotten ⌘S simply doesn't apply here.
 Just write—Author's Forge handles the rest.

 Was this guide helpful?